-Just the other day I received a text message from a dad saying that his son would be out for 4-8 weeks due to a hip injury.
-The kid is 15 and had just gotten back from Canada where he spent 1 month playing a lot of soccer.
+Not long ago I received a text message from a dad saying that his son would be out for 4-8 weeks due to a hip injury.
+The kid is 15 and had just gotten back from another country where he spent 1 month playing a lot of soccer.
+Obviously this trip didn’t cause the issue, there had to be issues before.
 Playing many games or doing lots of fitness is usually what causes injuries.

 Anyhow, this particular injury the doctor wanted him to only rest, no rehab for a few weeks…